-An ignition interlock device is an effective tool to prevent drunk drivers from getting behind the wheel and putting themselves and others in danger.
-If you have one of these car breathalyzers installed in your vehicle, you’ll be required to provide a breath sample into the device to start your car.
+An ignition interlock device is an effective tool to prevent drunk drivers from getting behind the wheel and endangering themselves and others.
+If you have a car breathalyzer installed in your vehicle, you’ll be required to provide a breath sample into the device to start your car.

 How does a car breathalyzer work?

-Drivers are required to blow air into the device, which then measures your breath alcohol concentration (BrAC).
-Sensors within the ignition interlock device will measure the alcohol level of air in your lungs and report a BrAC estimate.
+Drivers are required to blow air into the device, sensors within the ignition interlock device will measure the alcohol level of air in your lungs and report a breath alcohol concentration (BrAC) estimate.
 If your BrAC is within your state’s legal limits, you will be prompted to start your vehicle, but if the sample provided is over the legal limit, you have failed the test and will not be allowed to start your vehicle.
+In most situations, you will be able to re-try after a certain time period, if you believe the reading was not accurate.

 You might be curious to know what happens if user error causes repeated failed recordings.
-Maybe you failed to record a rolling retest within your allotted time, or what happens if you drop the device while providing a sample?
-Or what happens if you turn on the device to provide a sample and then don’t provide one.
-You will be responsible for those failed recordings, even those that weren’t completed or weren’t caused by an over-the-limit BrAC.
+Maybe you failed to record a sample, missed a random retest within your allotted time, or dropped your device while providing a sample?
+You will be responsible for those failed recordings, even failures due to incomplete samples or failures caused by other issues, and not an over-the-limit BrAC.

 What happens if my breath sample fails?